Name: Millionaires Challenge System by Shaqir Hussyin.

 But how are you going to make those sales?
 Well in the training, you’re going to be learning that, but in a nutshell, it all that you’re really going to do is basically the same stuff Shaqir did to get you into the program.

 Your job will be to get others under you and those referrals to do the same, some of which will pay you in the process.
-This is because the entire MOBE empire is an MLM program, and an extremely expensive one (actually, it’s one of the top 3 most expensive ones I’ve ever seen).
+This is because the entire MOBE empire is an MLM program (it actually changed from that to a regular high ticket system, and then got shut down shortly after), and an extremely expensive one (actually, it’s one of the top 3 most expensive ones I’ve ever seen).

 Now it’s not like Shaqir is lying.
 He’s actually telling the truth about the potential of this business and he’s not really hiding anything.
 And while that is “honorable”, I would be interested to know if he thinks it’s a pyramid scheme like I do.
 I’ve gone beyond all doubt on this.